hmrc/api-notification-queue/README.md

 # Introduction

 This service provides a means to persist and retrieve notifications.
-The upstream client is the `ap-notificaion-pull` service.
+The upstream client is the `api-notification-pull` service.

 ## Endpoints